Hybrid deep learning and iterative methods for accelerated solutions of viscous incompressible flow: Methodology

 \subsubsection{Deep operator network and model training}

 The mapping between $e_{k}$ and $r_k$ in Eq.~(\ref{discretLinearEquation_delta}) can be understood as an operator, which we employ the DeepONet to learn its biased version governed by the dataset.
-The unstacked version of DeepONet employed here consists of a branch network and a trunk network~\cite{lu2021DeepONet} as illustrated in Fig.~\ref{NN_structure}, where the branch network is a U-Net architecture made of convolutional neural networks~(CNN)~\cite{2015U-Net} concatenated by a feedforward neural network~(FNN) and the trunk network is a simple FNN.
+The unstacked version of DeepONet employed here consists of a branch network and a trunk network~\cite{lu2021DeepONet} as illustrated in Fig.~\ref{NN_structure}.
+The computational domain is discretized using a uniform Cartesian grid.
+This representation allows the flow field to be naturally treated as an image, where each grid point corresponds to a pixel, with the values of $r_k$ at different grid points forming the pixel values.
+The U-Net architecture made of convolutional neural networks~(CNN), known for its exceptional performance in computer vision~\cite{2015U-Net}, is particularly suitable for processing such image-structured data.
+Therefore, the branch network employs a U-Net concatenated by a feedforward neural network~(FNN).
+The trunk network applies a simple FNN.

 $[bs,c,h,w]$ is the feature map, where $bs$ is $batchsize$, $c$ represents the number of channels, $h$ and $w$ are the sizes of the input in two spatial directions.
-In U-Net, $T$, $2 \cdot T$, $4 \cdot T$, etc., represent the numbers of feature map channels at specific network layers and $T=40$ by default. $A$, $B$ and $C$ are the number of neurons in FNNs and are assigned as $100$, $200$ and $100$ by default, respectively.
+In U-Net, $T$, $2 \cdot T$, $4 \cdot T$, etc., represent the numbers of feature map channels at specific network layers and $T=40$ by default. $A$, $B$ and $C$ are the number of neurons in FNNs and are assigned as $100$, $200$ and $100$ by default, respectively. $K$ represents the depth of the U-Net architecture.
 A detailed analysis of these parameters are presented in~\ref{appendixB}.

 Any vector $r$ constructed by Eq.~(\ref{b_construct}) serves as input to the DeepONet, which predicts a vector $NN(r)$ governed by the loss function as

 where $N$ is the total number of the grid points.
 This loss function is more concise than the form given by Kaneda et al.~\cite{kaneda2023DCDM} and is similar to the form suggested in Lan et al.~\cite{lan2023PSDO}.
 The random mini-batch~\cite{wandel2022spline} method is employed, with $bs=20$.
 The training process consists of $1000$ epochs and each epoch contains $1000$ iterations.
 The size of the training dataset is always $54,000$ irrespective of CFD resolutions.
 The Adam optimizer combined with sharpness aware minimization method~(SAM)~\cite{foret2020SAM} are utilized to update the neural network parameters.
 The cosine learning rate schedule is utilized and set to $0.0002$.
 The maximum parameter perturbation range in SAM is set to be $0.0002$~\cite{bai2024DON}.